The Politician and the Priest: Two brothers and a fall from grace

 The politician and the priest: One is in need of prayers.
 The other?
 He doesn’t have a prayer.

-13 thoughts on “The Politician and the Priest: Two brothers and a fall from grace
+13 responses to “The Politician and the Priest: Two brothers and a fall from grace”

 (If it makes you feel any better, I don’t trust Tom Doyle or Maureen Turlish either, even though they’ve done a lot for survivors/victims.
 Tom’s 1985 document smacks of settling to cover up rather than exposure and settlement and empowerment for victims, and he also says that healing can ***only*** come through jesus christ, NO OTHER OPTIONS, so those of us who aren’t believers are pretty much screwed in his estimation.
 Maureen is still in the female clerical system, and I trust nuns/sisters even less because they abused me more.
 I don’t really see her getting up in the faces of the LCRW and stuff.)